PACKAGE LEAFLET: INFORMATION FOR THE USER

 Keep this medication out of the reach and sight of children.

-Do not use this medication after the expiration date that appears on the packaging and in the blister pack, after CAD.
+Do not use this medication after the expiration date stated on the packaging and on the blister, after EXP.
 The expiration date is the last day of the month indicated.

 Do not use Clopidogrel Almus 75 mg if you observe any visible signs of deterioration.

-Medications should not be disposed of through drains or in the trash.
-Dispose of the packaging and medications you no longer need at the SIGRE collection point at the pharmacy.
-If in doubt, ask your pharmacist how to dispose of the packaging and medications you no longer need.
-In this way, you will help protect the environment..
+Medicines should not be disposed of via wastewater or household waste.
+Place the packaging and any unused medication in the SIGRE collection point at your pharmacy.
+If in doubt, ask your pharmacist how to dispose of the packaging and any unused medication.
+This will help protect the environment.

 Composition of Clopidogrel Almus 75 mg: